makyo/writing/work/claw17/disappearance/index.md

 The couch is shredded and exposed just as the bed had been.
 Nothing there, beneath those torn cushions.

 The kitchen is next.
-I step quietly over the pile of books and in there.
+I step quietly over the pile of books and head on in.
 There's a cursory pass of the fridge and cabinets: pushing glasses and food to the sides to expose the backs of them.
 My concession to looking hasty is to put a glass in a plastic bag and crush it under my foot, then scatter the shards over the counter and onto the floor.
 A very careful 'whoops'.

 The garage had been my space, and is the last to get torn down.
 We'd rented half a duplex and paid extra for the side with the attached garage, which I'd claimed for all of my painting stuff, but which was under constant threat of being slowly consumed by junk.